 - What if AI creates the offending asset?
 Who is responsible for removing the infringement – the platform or the creator?

 - In an industry so averse to governmental regulation, with a central ideological pillar being decentralisation, will governments have the political power to impose regulations?

-Interestingly, some experts argue that piracy will be less prevalent in the metaverse compared to present internet piracy levels.
-The argument is that piracy will be viewed more akin to theft in the real world when copyright is breached in the metaverse, and therefore more morally wrong when compared to illegal streaming of movies.
+Interestingly, some experts argue that piracy will be less prevalent in the metaverse than present internet piracy.
+The argument is that piracy will be viewed more akin to theft in the real world when a party breaches copyright in the metaverse and, therefore, more morally wrong when compared to the illegal streaming of movies.